Weazllfw/CanDoBusiness2025/Documentation/SocialFeedFrontend.md

 ## 1. Overview

 The social feed feature in the CanDo Business Network application provides a platform for users and companies to share updates, interact through posts, comments, and likes, and flag inappropriate content.
-The implementation focuses on real-time updates, content organization through categories, and enhanced user interactions including bookmarking and sorted comment views.
+The implementation focuses on real-time updates, content organization through categories, and enhanced user interactions including bookmarking, sorted comment views, rich text editing, post sharing, multiple image uploads with compression, and analytics tracking for Pro users.

 ## 2. Directory Structure